kiyoung-aws/Unified-Studio-for-Amazon-Sagemaker/migration/emr/README.md

 1. Ensure your EMR Serverless application is using EMR version 7 or later.
 2. Verify that the Livy endpoint is enabled in your EMR Serverless application configuration.
-3. Add the following trust relationship to your MaxDome project/user role:
+3. Add the following trust relationship to your Sagemaker Unified Studio project/user role:

 ```
 {